dairycultist/peanutbutter-vanilla-plus/README.md

     - Tomato crop
   - Curry (TODO shapeless craft with 1 sugar, 1 mushroom, 1 tomato, 1 bowl)
   - Muffin (8 wheat surrounding 1 sugar)
-- New structures
-  - Overworld
-    - Pyramids (plains and desert)
-    - Ruins (procedural!)
-  - Nether
-    - Pyramid
-- New mobs
-  - Cockatrice
-  - Swamp Monster
 - Ectogel
   - Dropped by ghasts (12-32)
   - You run faster on it
-- Mobs now guaranteed to drop at least 1 of their item

 ### Planned?
 (Literally all my ideas good or bad)
 - Quicksilver